-- (a) Reporting to work under the influence of alcoholic beverages and/or controlled substances or selling, dispensing or unlawfully possessing alcoholic beverages and/or controlled substances on College premises or at College-sanctioned events. - (b) Possession of firearms or other weapons on College property or at College-sanctioned events. - (c) Threats, assault, and/or battery of a fellow employee, student, or visitor, or any other individual affiliated with the College. - (d) Bullying which includes but is not limited to verbal, emotional or physical abuse, coercion and/or intimidation.
+- (a) Reporting to work under the influence of alcoholic beverages and/or controlled substances or selling, dispensing or unlawfully possessing alcoholic beverages and/or controlled substances on College premises or at College-sanctioned events. - (b) Possession of firearms or other weapons on College property or at College-sanctioned events. - (c) Threats, assault, and/or battery of a fellow employee, student, or visitor, or any other individual affiliated with the College. - (d) Bullying which includes but is not limited to verbal, emotional or physical abuse, coercion and/or intimidation. - (e) Knowingly furnishing false information to the College. - (f) Slanderous or defamatory speech regarding a fellow employee, student, or any other individual affiliated with the College, as well as visitors to the College.
+This prohibition includes speech that is false, defamatory and malicious, spoken with a deliberate or reckless disregard of the truth, and with intention to damage another person or persons. - (g) Theft, destruction, defacement or misuse of College property or of another employee's property. - (h) Falsifying or altering any College record, or report, or timecard.
+Falsifying or misrepresenting any employment application materials, including, but not limited to, credentials, work or military experience, or references. - (i) Failure to wear assigned safety equipment or failure to abide by safety rules and policies. - (j) Engaging in any form of sexual harassment. - (k) Failure to improve unsatisfactory performance. - (1) Excessive absences or tardiness. - (m) Failure to perform assigned duties. - (n) Violation of federal or state laws, the policies of the Board of Trustees of The Junior College District of East Central Missouri, or conviction of a felony or crime involving moral turpitude. - (0) Insubordination. - (p) Discrimination on the basis of race, color, gender, ancestry, sexual orientation, age, religion, national origin, veteran status, genetic information or disability. - (q) Violation of the College's Information Technology Policy found on the College web site.

-- (e) Slanderous or defamatory speech regarding a fellow employee, student, or any other individual affiliated with the College, as well as visitors to the College.
-This prohibition includes speech that is false, defamatory and malicious, spoken with a deliberate or reckless disregard of the truth, and with intention to damage another person or persons. - (f) Theft, destruction, defacement or misuse of College property or of another employee's property. - (g) Falsifying or altering any College record, or report, or timecard.
-Falsifying or misrepresenting any employment application materials, including, but not limited to, credentials, work or military experience, or references. - (h) Failure to wear assigned safety equipment or failure to abide by safety rules and policies. - (i) Engaging in any form of sexual harassment. - (j) Failure to improve unsatisfactory performance. - (k) Excessive absences or tardiness. - (1) Failure to perform assigned duties. - (m) Violation of federal or state laws, the policies of the Board of Trustees of The Junior College District of East Central Missouri, or conviction of a felony or crime involving moral turpitude. - (n) Insubordination. - (o) Discrimination on the basis of race, color, gender, ancestry, sexual orientation, age, religion, national origin, veteran status, genetic information or disability. - (p) Violation of the College's Information Technology Policy found on the College web site. - (q) Other misconduct not specified above which is sufficiently serious and detrimental to the best interests of the College to warrant disciplinary action.
+(r) Other misconduct not specified above which is sufficiently serious and detrimental to the best interests of the College to warrant disciplinary action.